 A popular poem by the American poet John Ciardi, often taught in English classes, begins like this: “My sweet, let me tell you about the shark”.
-And that’s exactly what we’re going to do, on this particularly appropriate week.
+And that’s exactly what we’re going to do, on this particular appropriate week.
 Without further ado, let’s talk about sharks!

 Sharks first appeared around 450 million years ago, and while they looked quite different from today’s sharks, what we think of today as a “shark” has remained largely unchanged for over 100 million years.
 Great white sharks first appeared around 16 million years ago, and some (like the Megalodon) grew to immense sizes – up to 50 feet long or more!

 What IS a Shark?

 You can probably recognize most sharks as sharks when you see them, but do you really know what qualifies something as a shark?
 What is it that makes a shark different from other fish?